Ketchum, Oklahoma: History

-The town was named for James Ketchum, a prominent member of the Delaware tribe and Methodist minister who helped found the town in 1899.
+The town was named for James Ketchum, a Delaware Indian and Methodist minister who had relocated to Indian Territory in 1867 from Wyandotte County, Kansas.
+The Post Office Department established the post office on September 15, 1899, at the original townsite.
 Ketchum was originally located in northeastern Mayes County, on the bank of the Grand River (Neosho River).
-It was relocated to southeastern Craig County around 1912 when the Kansas, Oklahoma, and Gulf Railroad (KO&G) was being constructed from southeastern Kansas to Texas.
+It was relocated to southeastern Craig County around 1912 when the Missouri, Oklahoma and Gulf Railroad — which became the Kansas, Oklahoma and Gulf Railway (KO&G) in 1919 — was being constructed from southeastern Kansas south through the region.
+New Ketchum was platted in late 1912.
 The original townsite sat in an area that was later filled in by the creation of Grand Lake o' the Cherokees.

-The economy of Ketchum was based on agriculture until Pensacola Dam was built in 1937-1939, creating Grand Lake.
+The economy of Ketchum was based on agriculture until Pensacola Dam was built between December 30, 1938, and March 21, 1940, creating Grand Lake.
 Since then, the local economy has largely been dominated by tourism and other businesses related to the lake.

-Construction is currently underway to upgrade the town's airport, which was formerly known as the Craig County South Grand Lake Airport.
-A group of private investors is funding the new airport which includes paving the former grass runway.
-When the new airport is completed it will be a full service regional airport and will be named the South Grand Lake Regional Airport.
+The South Grand Lake Regional Airport (formerly known as the Craig County South Grand Lake Airport) completed a $4.58 million runway project in April 2021, which involved widening the runway from 60 ft to 75 ft, laying a new asphalt runway surface, and installing visual guidance systems and LED runway edge lights.
+The airport is a Title 60 Public Trust, supported by volunteer trustees, the Federal Aviation Administration, and the Oklahoma Aeronautics Commission.
+The land on which the airport is built was officially designated "Brent Howard Field" in June 2024, named after local community leader S. Brent Howard, who was instrumental in creating the airport's managing authority and establishing it as a Title 60 Public Trust.
+In September 2025, the Oklahoma Department of Aerospace and Aeronautics and the airport held a groundbreaking ceremony for a new 3,800-square-foot terminal building, a 12,000-square-foot commercial hangar, and a partial parallel taxiway, with total project costs of approximately $12.3 million.